-Concerning the first question, various scholars focused on different determinants, yet none draw a complete model that addresses multiple antecedents.
-In this regards, Gaete et al. (2017) focused on former experience as an antecedent for substance abuse among bystanders; Hutchinson (2012) focused on the social context of bystanders and the psychological costs of bystanding; Knauf et al. (2018) focused on various determinants such as moral disengagement, empathy and self-efficacy and feeling of responsibility as antecedents of bystanders’ reactions; Espelage et al. (2012) focused on age, gender, social context (i.e., norms) willingness to intervene and attitudes towards bullying.
-Still, a more comprehensive viewpoint of antecedents was presented thus far.
+In response to the first question, scholars have focused on different determinants, although none has provided a complete model that addresses multiple antecedents.
+In this regard, Gaete et al. focused on former experience as an antecedent for substance abuse among bystanders [5]; Hutchinson focused on the social context of bystanders and the psychological costs of bystanding [4]; Knauf et al. focused on various determinants such as moral disengagement, empathy and self-efficacy, and feelings of responsibility as antecedents of bystanders’ reactions [6]; and Espelage et al. focused on age, gender, social context (i.e., norms), willingness to intervene and attitudes toward bullying [11].
+There remains a need to adopt a more comprehensive viewpoint that takes full account of these antecedents.

-The second question concerns the process.
-Thus far, various studies have adopted the Latané and Darley (1970) model who draws a five-step orbit for bystanders' intervention: (1) noticing an event, (2) realizing the stress for action, (3) taking personal responsibility, (4) choosing an intervention, and (5) implementing the intervention.
-This model was utilized in social abuse situations, namely bullying (Knauf et al., 2018).
-The model was recently applied to bystanders’ roles (Jenkins & Nickerson, 2017), yet Knauf et al. (2018) called for a profound understanding of the affective and cognitive process underlying bystanders' decisions.
+The second question concerns the process that directs the different perspectives.
+Thus far, various studies have adopted the model proposed by Latané and Darley [15], which sets out a five-step orbit for bystander intervention: (1) noticing an event, (2) recognizing the need for action, (3) taking personal responsibility, (4) choosing an intervention and (5) implementing the intervention.
+This model has been utilized in social abuse situations, namely bullying [6], and it was recently applied to bystanders’ roles [16].
+Nonetheless, as noted by Knauf et al. [6], there remains a need for a profound understanding of the affective and cognitive process underlying bystanders’ decisions.

-In this respect, two models concerning bystanders' reactions to workplace bullying, which has the potential to address this gap, were put to the front recently and presented an integrated viewpoint of responses in one integrated model (Ng et al., 2020; Niven et al., 2020).
-These models captured a more integrative view regarding bystanders' reactions by suggesting an active/passive constructive/destructive idea of bystanders' reactions.
-Niven et al. (2020) answered Knauf et al. (2018) call.
-They outlined a cognitive-emotional process triggered by witnessing bullying and ignites a set of active/passive constructive/destructive responses driven by emotions.
-This illuminating approach, although it captures a broader range of reactions, has three lacunas.
-Firstly, the authors overlooked the dynamic nature of emotions as a trigger to a dynamic set of responses, as described by (Dolev et al., 2020).
-Secondly, the authors overlooked the possible implication of these reactions on future events beyond the bully-perpetrator repeated interaction, namely hypervigilance of the bystander in future unrelated events.
-Lastly, the model ignores the bystander's behaviours, which affect the bystander himself, namely risk and health risk behaviours.
-Ng et al. (2020) presented an advanced version of the model in terms of its dynamicity.
-The authors proposed a dynamic model that considers the transformation of behaviours over time in a continuous bullying episode.
-The authors groundbreaking model embedded Bandora et al. (1996) conceptualization of Moral disengagement as suggested by Knauf et al. (2018).
-Yet it fails to capture those behaviours directed toward the self, namely risk and health risks behaviours of bystanders (Giorgi 2015; Nielsen et al., 2017), overlooking the role of emotions in the ongoing process and overlooking the impact on bystanders’ future hypervigilance in future distinct episodes of bullying.
+In this respect, two models have been proposed concerning bystanders’ reactions to workplace bullying that have the potential to address this gap and that integrate different responses into a single model [17,18].
+These models provide a more integrative view of bystanders’ reactions by seeing them in terms of active/passive constructive/destructive responses.
+In a recent study [18], Niven et al. answered Knauf et al.’s call [6], outlining a cognitive-emotional process triggered by witnessing acts of bullying and igniting a set of active/passive, constructive/destructive responses driven by emotions.
+Although this illuminating approach captures a broader range of reactions, it has three lacunas.
+First, the authors overlook the dynamic nature of emotions as a trigger to a dynamic set of responses, as described by Dolev et al. [19].
+Second, they neglect the implications of these reactions for future events beyond the repeated bully–perpetrator interaction, including hypervigilance of the bystander in future unrelated events.
+Lastly, their model ignores the behaviors of the bystander that affect the bystander himself/herself, namely risk and health risk behaviors.
+Ng et al. presented an advanced version of this approach, proposing a dynamic model that considers the transformation of behaviors over time in a continuous bullying episode [17].
+Their groundbreaking model embedded Bandura et al.’s conceptualization of moral disengagement [20], as suggested by Knauf et al. [6].
+However, it fails to capture behaviors directed toward the self, namely the risk and health risks behaviors of bystanders [21,14], overlooking the role of emotions in the ongoing process and the impact on bystanders’ future hypervigilance in future distinct episodes of bullying.

-Thus, to address these gaps, the overarching purpose of the current work is to present a comprehensive model that will integrate two separated perspectives of bystanders, namely, victims, by proxy and bystanders, as part of the process viewpoints to a comprehensive model that includes risk and health risks behaviours as representations of the victims by proxy approach.
+Thus, to address these gaps, the present article presents a comprehensive model that integrates two separate perspectives on bystanders, namely, as victims by proxy and as bystanders, with a view to providing a comprehensive model that includes risk and health risks behaviors as representations of the victims by proxy approach.
 The proposed model will also illustrate an ongoing process that follows bystanders’ reactions in a continuous circular process.
-Compared to former models, the proposed model is an attempt to contribute by considering feelings and behaviours' dynamicity over time.
+Unlike its predecessors, the model takes account of feelings and the dynamicity of behaviors over time.

-The current models’ framework
+The Framework of the Proposed Model